8 Tools You Must Know for Estate Planning in Singapore

-In Singapore, estate duties or “inheritance tax” is not payable for persons dying after 15 February 2008.
+In Singapore, estate duties or “inheritance tax” is not payable for persons dying on and after 15 February 2008.
 You therefore don’t have to worry about planning your estate in such a way as to try and limit the amount of estate duties payable.

 This article will give a broad overview on the 8 common tools you can use for estate planning in Singapore.

 1. Wills and Testamentary Trusts